Message Analyzer Tutorial

 Other ETW Provider settings that you can configure for a Live Trace Session consist of the following:

 System Network adapter filters and logically ANDed Fast Filter group settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-PEF-NDIS-PacketCapture dialog for Local Network Interfaces Trace Scenarios, as described in Using the Advanced Settings - Microsoft-PEF-NDIS-PacketCapture Dialog.

-Advanced filters that include settings for NDIS stack filters, extension layer filters for Hyper-V-Switches that service virtual machines (VMs); and Direction (packet traversal), EtherType, IP Protocol Number, MAC Address, and IP Address filter settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Windows-NDIS-PacketCapture dialog for the Local Network Interfaces Trace Scenario, as described in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.
+Advanced filters — includes settings for NDIS stack filters; extension layer filters for Hyper-V-Switches that service virtual machines (VMs); and Direction (packet traversal), EtherType, IP Protocol Number, MAC Address, and IP Address filter settings — the configuration is accessible from the Provider tab of the Advanced Settings – Microsoft-Windows-NDIS-PacketCapture dialog for the Local Network Interfaces Trace Scenario, as described in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.